ppremru/LaunchFieldKitAdoption/ocp.md

 **UNDER CONSTRUCTION**

-#### Crawl - Pre OCP
+#### Crawl - Container Specific

 Awareness of basic container management could be useful to all user profiles.

 | Recommended Resources | Notes |
 | :-------------------- | :---- |